michal-flaska/notes/cheat-dev/README.md

 - no unnecessary complications
 - practical examples over theory
 - code comments in lowercase (except variable names and proper nouns)
-- human-readable, not AI-generated corporate speak type shit
+- human-readable and not some AI-generated corporate speak type shit
+- no emojis, i absolutely hate to put emojis into my code and notes

 ## code examples

-simple code snippets are inline in the markdown files. multi-file projects will go in `assets/code-examples/` when needed.
+simple code snippets are inline in the markdown files. multi-file projects will go into the `assets/code-examples/` directory when needed.

 ---

-if you're reading this and learning too, good luck. game hacking is a rabbit hole but it's fun as hell - atleast for me
+if you're reading this and learning too, good luck. game hacking is a rabbit hole but it's fun as hell (atleast for me)